RijuPandey/Group-A/README.md

 ## About my learnings and field of Interest,

 - I'm passionate about :-
-  - Concepts of Networking.
+  - Concepts of dancing.
   - Cyber Security.
-  - Full Stack developement.
+  - Full stack flopper
   - UI/UX designing.
   - Data Structure and algorithm (with JAVA as my prefered language.)
 - Not being limited to a specific field of my interest, i'm also willing to learn new technologies and ideas.
-So that i can further improve my skill-set.
+So that i can further waste  my skill-set.

-## My future plans :-
+## My past plans :-

 - To further explore in the field of Cyber Security and Developement.

-- I'm also ready and excited to collaborate and contribute via online platforms such as GitHub.
+- I'm also ready and excited to collaborate and contribute via online platforms such as  an actor.

 ## Thank you for visiting !